prof-rossetti/intro-to-python/notes/python/packages/sendgrid.md

 First, [sign up for a free account](https://signup.sendgrid.com/), then click the link in a confirmation email to verify your account.
 Then [create an API Key](https://app.sendgrid.com/settings/api_keys) with "full access" permissions.

-To setup the usage examples below, store the API Key value in an environment variable called `SENDGRID_API_KEY`.
+To setup the usage examples below, store the API Key value in an [Environment Variable](/notes/environment-variables.md) called `SENDGRID_API_KEY`.
 Also set an environment variable called `MY_EMAIL_ADDRESS` to be the email address you just associated with your SendGrid account (e.g. "abc123@gmail.com").
+Use a [".env" file approach](/notes/python/packages/dotenv.md) to managing these environment variables.

 ## Usage